-(If your MYOB desktop payroll data has been loaded up to FlexiTime then your leave history will have already been loaded.)
+(If your MYOB desktop payroll data has been loaded up to FlexiTime then your leave history will have already been loaded and you don't need to worry about this step.)

 The 12 month pay history is used in the calculation of an Average Pay Rate for annual leave.
 In many cases, this will be identical to the employee's standard pay rate, for example salaried employees.
 Also, where the leave accrual is based on actual hours worked rather than a fixed number of hours then the rate is likely to be the same as their standard rate - see this article for an example of this.